Deploy code changes to the Cloud

 For more information, see Azure DevOps documentation » Cache task.

 This reduces the time it takes to execute the CI stage, because NuGet packages are downloaded from the cache, instead of restored from scratch on each run.
 The cache key is based on the contents of all packages.config files.
-This way, the cache is not be used in case packages change.
+This way, the cache is not being used in case packages change.

 Partial deployments